 Before the advertising of cosmetics, organizations or individuals have to register with the local Department of Health.
 The registration dossiers required are as follows:

 Only after getting the approval can the applicants start to advertise their cosmetics.
-The content of cosmetic advertising shall include the cosmetic’ name, functions and efficacy, name and address of the applicant, and warnings of use.

 Part 3 Cosmetic Ingredients

 The organizations and individuals responsible for bringing cosmetic products to the market must ensure their products are not harmful to human health and evaluate the safety of each cosmetic product per ASEAN's Cosmetic Safety Guidelines.
 Cosmetic ingredients must comply with the latest version of Appendix (Annexes) of the ACD.

 1. Annex II is a List of Substances Which Must Not Form Part of the Composition of Cosmetic Products